Committee Descriptions

 7. Cooperate with the Cornell University's Department of Ornithology in their Feeder Watch and the Great Backyard Bird Count programs, and to also participate in their house finch disease survey and other programs, if there is an interest

-8. Erect and maintain bird boxes in the meadow and the purple martin houses near the Community Gardens at Medford Leas.
+8. Erect and maintain bird boxes in the meadow.

 9. Encourage the Horticulture Department at Medford Leas